-Inventory management is a delicate balancing act: maintaining enough stock to handle any fluctuations in supply and demand without committing excess capital.
+Inventory management is always important, but when we see slowdowns in economic growth, it becomes absolutely critical.
+It's a delicate balancing act: maintaining enough reserve to handle any fluctuations in supply and demand without committing excess capital.
 Calculating how much safety stock to hold is tricky, but with an understanding of the fundamentals of supply and demand and the right models, it can be done.
 In this hands-on workshop, I will reveal how to develop a process for calculating the amount of safety stock you need in your business.
-You will find out what information you need, the specific calculations and formulas, and the factors influencing demand for your products, including lead time, replenishment time, and cycle time.
+You will find out what information you need, the specific calculations and formulas, and the factors influencing the demand for your products.
+These factors include lead time, replenishment time, and cycle time.
 Most importantly, I'll discuss the 'forecastability' of a product, and how some SKUs are inherently more volatile than others.
 My aim for this session is to enable you to implement the Dynamic Safety Stock model in your own organization, so if you're looking for a practical solution to inventory management, this masterclass is not to be missed.
 This interactive session will use Microsoft Excel, so please bring a laptop.